-To view relationship for an object, right-click on the object in the Object Pane and select Relationships > List Relationships.
+To view relationship for an object, right-click the object from the Object Pane and select Relationships > List Relationships.
 The relationships for the selected object are displayed in the Drop Target Pane (middle pane).

 Multi-column joins are shaded when one join is selected.